 Take part now and hand in your project by 31 May 2017.
 Find all the information about the application below.

 The European STEM League is proudly supported by SAP and the SAP Stiftungsfonds.

-Who can take part?
+Examples of implementation:Who can take part?

-All teachers as well as teachers-in-training of secondary school together with their students.Can I cooperate with other colleagues?
+All secondary school teachers as well as teachers-in-training of together with their students.Can I cooperate with other colleagues?

 Yes.
 You can implement the teaching ideas of 'iStage 3' into your own classes or choose to cooperate with colleagues across classes.
-Furthermore you can choose to focus on only one STEM subject or go interdisciplinary.
+Furthermore you can focus on only one STEM subject or go interdisciplinary.

 We appreciate every project of yours.

-As the results of the European STEM League shall be shared with teachers all across Europe, please hand in your project in English.
+As the results of the European STEM League shall be shared with teachers all across Europe, please hand in your application in English.
 Thank you!Venue of the final event: German Football Museum Dortmund

 The aim of the German Football Museum is to present the phenomenon and universal appeal of football in a captivating way.
 The museum brings the sport’s emotionally charged history to life and celebrates the joy of football.
 The guiding principle and motto of the museum reflect its intent to become a central focal point for the game in Germany: We are football.